 There are a few classification scales that meteorological agencies use to determine the intensity of hurricanes.
 The Saffir-Simpson scale is used to measure the strength of hurricanes in the North Atlantic Ocean and the North-eastern Pacific Ocean.
 The scale gets it name from the two men who developed it, civil engineer Herbert Saffir and meteorologist Bob Simpson.
 It was introduced to the general public in 1973.

 And there’s no guarantee that a higher category hurricane will inflict more damage.
-For example, a category-2 that strikes an unprepared metropolitan area might wreak more havoc than a category-4 that hits a rural area.
+For example, a category 2 that strikes an unprepared metropolitan area might cause more destruction than a category 4 that hits a rural area.
 To determine the potential for damage, population density, total rainfall, and local terrain all need to be taken into consideration.

-As you hear meteorologists predict where Earl or Fiona might land, you might wonder why hurricanes move in a particular direction.
+As you hear meteorologists predict how Matthew might move next, you might wonder why hurricanes travel in a particular direction.
 The answer has to do with the bizarre Coriolis effect, which makes the air in storms rotate counterclockwise in the northern hemisphere and clockwise in the southern hemisphere.